List of Nickelodeon short films: The Girl with Her Head Coming Off

 The short where she flashed back to her boyfriend was just featured on KaBlam!.

 I Am Poem

+A short bringing kids’ poems to a new level of artistic expression by enlisting fine arts professionals — including dancers, photographers, puppeteers, animators, artists and filmmakers — to interpret the young poets’ words through a visual medium.

 TechNick

 A teenager answers questions about computers and the internet.
-Nine shorts were produced by Robert Zammarchi and Big Blue Dot in 1999.
+Nine shorts were produced by Robert Zammarchi and Big Blue Dot in 1999 and Gateway sponsors them.

-Nick Extra (2004–2008)
+Nick Extra (2005–2008)

-From 2004 to 2008, commercial breaks on Nickelodeon usually began or ended with a Nick Extra short.
+From 2005 to 2008, commercial breaks on Nickelodeon usually began or ended with a Nick Extra short.
 These included: